piskvorky/gensim/docs/_sources/tut2.txt

 It appears that according to LSI, "trees", "graphs" and "minors" are all related words (and contribute the most to the direction of the first topic), while the second topic practically concerns itself with all the other words.
-As expected, the first five documents are more strongly related to the second topic and the remaining four documents to the first topic:
+As expected, the first five documents are more strongly related to the second topic while the remaining four documents to the first topic:

->>> for doc in corpus_lsi: # both bow->tfidf and tfidf->lsi transformations are actually executed here
+>>> for doc in corpus_lsi: # both bow->tfidf and tfidf->lsi transformations are actually executed here, on the fly
 >>>     print doc
 [(0, -0.066), (1, 0.520)] # "Human machine interface for lab abc computer applications"
 [(0, -0.197), (1, 0.761)] # "A survey of user opinion of computer system response time"